-Management teams prepare and identify meaningful career development plans throughout the year utilizing performance discussions, assessments on leadership skills and UPS values, and constant feedback.
+Management teams prepare and identify meaningful career development plans throughout the year, utilizing performance discussions, assessments on leadership skills and UPS values, and constant feedback.
 To develop plans for future growth, management employees identify areas of interest, aspirations, and opportunities for career progression.
 Through regular discussions, assessments, and feedback, employees determine their strengths and opportunities, and are encouraged to focus on career goals.

 In 2017, we embarked on an enterprise-wide initiative involving the redesign of many talent management processes and the implementation of a newly integrated technology platform.
-This initiative included comprehensive behaviors training on managing performance and career development to help effectively execute the new processes.
-In 2018, 99 percent of females and males in Senior and Middle Management roles in the U.S. received regular performance and career development reviews.
-We anticipate beginning to include international data in our 2019 reporting cycle.
+This initiative included comprehensive behavior training on managing performance and career development to help effectively execute the new processes.
+In 2019, 99 percent of women and men in senior and middle management roles in the U.S. received regular performance reviews.
+This figure includes international data, effective 2019.